mickaeltemporao/data-analysis/docs/syllabus.md

 ## Communication

-This course uses a dedicated open source communication platform named :fontawesome-brands-gitter: Gitter.
-When you have questions outside course meetings, click the **Chat** tab at the top of this page and ask your question in the appropriate channel.
-The onboarding activity will get you started!
+The primary communication medium for this course is the chat platform.
+When you have questions outside of class meetings, click the **Chat** tab at the top of this page and ask your question in the appropriate channel.
+The onboarding activity should help you get started!

 Asking questions publicly and providing answers to your peers' questions allows everyone to learn dynamically.
 Furthermore, if you have a question on a topic, it is likely that someone else has the same question.
-Finally, being active on the platform, whether by answering the questions of your peers or by asking questions, is strongly encouraged and will have a positive impact on your participation grade!
+Finally, being active on the platform, whether by answering the questions of your peers or by asking questions, is strongly encouraged and will have a positive impact on your participation grade.

 Reserve private messages with the instructor for personal matters.